hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 -   *One pipeline resource for the json webservice.
 The wsbind file referenced in pipeline is generated from DFHLS2JS utility.*

--   *A remote program ‘TRANSFER 1�7, which is the end program to provide the function logic.*
+-   *A remote program ‘TRANSFER’, which is the end program to provide the function logic.*

 ### Customize server.xml to enable zosConnect feature